shafeenmanzur/CardDetection/README.md

 # CardDetection
-A program that detects cards within a webcam or video stream and displays it as a static image.
+A simple program that utlizes the OpenCV library to detect cards within a webcam or video stream and displays it as a static image.

 To call the program from the terminal use the following template: